paurakhsharma/rpi-websockets-basic/README.md

 # rpi-websockets-basic

-This project is created to learn basics of web sockets and GPIO
+This project is created to learn basics of web sockets and GPIO in RaspberryPi